 - I. APA Title Page with descriptive title (including mention of IV & DV) - II.
-Ending paragraph of an Introduction - (a full intro is not required and you can use "mock" citations to set up your hypothesis) - III.
+Ending two paragraphs of an Introduction - (a full intro is not required and you can use "mock" citations to set up your hypothesis) - III.
 Results section (no more than one page) - IV.
-Discussion section (no more than one page)
+Discussion section (no more than two pages)

 Your grade will be the average of all lab grades dropping the lowest one of the six.
-Be sure to carefully consider and make deliberate use of the Heiman sections on "APA Format for Statistical Notation" for these labs.
-Calculation assignments for each chapter will also be required and will provide model examples for some of the write up and analysis check.
+Calculation assignments for most chapters will also be required and will provide model examples for some of the write up and analysis check.
 These assignments will be collected and factored into each lab grade.
+We may also have assignments based on readings of actual empirical articles illustrating design and analysis issues.